ogc1231/comprensible-spanish-api/README.md

 - [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Cloudinary](https://cloudinary.com) used for online static file storage.
+- Django Cloudinary Storage
+- Pillow (image processing capabilities)
+- Django Rest Auth
+- Cors Headers

+## Deployment
+### ElephantSQL Database

+This project uses [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.

+To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:
+- Click **Create New Instance** to start a new database.
+- Provide a name (this is commonly the name of the project: the-collection).
+- Select the **Tiny Turtle (Free)** plan.
+- You can leave the **Tags** blank.
+- Select the **Region** and **Data Center** closest to you.
+- Once created, click on the new database name, where you can view the database URL and Password.

+### Cloudinary API

+This project uses the [Cloudinary API](https://cloudinary.com) to store media assets online, due to the fact that Heroku doesn't persist this type of data.

+To obtain your own Cloudinary API key, create an account and log in.
+- For *Primary interest*, you can choose *Programmable Media for image and video API*.
+- Optional: *edit your assigned cloud name to something more memorable*.
+- On your Cloudinary Dashboard, you can copy your **API Environment Variable**.
+- Be sure to remove the `CLOUDINARY_URL=` as part of the API **value**; this is the **key**.

 ### Heroku Deployment